Gray Hair Care

 13. ALCOHOL-FREE PRODUCTS

-Avoid using hair products with alcohol as gray hair already struggles with moisture, and adding alcohol to your hair will only dry out even more.
+Avoid using hair products with alcohol, as grey hair already struggles with moisture, and adding alcohol to your hair will only dry it out even more.
 Apply an alcohol-free hair shine serum as it smooths hair and even treats common hair problems.

-Just like naturally pigmented hair, grey hair differs in texture, type and pattern and requires hair care products accordingly.
+Just like naturally pigmented hair, grey hair differs in texture, type, and pattern and requires hair care products accordingly.
 If you have difficulty finding your unique needs, consult your stylist to identify your hair type and what products to use.
-Picking up a perfect hair care product suiting your hair type can be overwhelming initially but worth it!
+Picking up the perfect hair care product for your hair type can be overwhelming initially, but worth it!

 If you know someone who is thinking of or is on a going grey journey, please share this post and spread awareness!